koendv/at32f435-start/COMPILING.md

 ## installing

-The firmware can be installed using device firmware upgrade DFU, openocd or black magic probe.
+The firmware can be installed using device firmware upgrade DFU, openocd or black magic debug.

 ### DFU